No-Bake Cherry Cheese Pie with Helpful Tips

 For me, on Thanksgiving and Christmas my fridge space is at a premium.

 So, when it comes to this cheese pie, once it’s made the only option is to put plastic wrap over it and put it in the fridge right?

 What a mess that could make in a crowded fridge and there’s lots of potential for smashing the pie too.

 There’s a better way by using the plastic top that comes with the pre-made pie crust.

-You first remove the label that’s on the plastic lid from the pie crust, wash and dry it and then turn it over in the opposite direction that the pie crust was packaged in.
+Then wash and dry the lid and turn it over in the opposite direction that the pie crust was packaged in.

-This creates a “dome” to not only protect the pie but allow light things to be set on top of it in the refrigerator.
+This creates a “dome” to not only protect the pie, but also to allow light items in the refrigerator to sit on top of it.